jgraichen/redmine_dashboard/README.md

 1. Remove old plugin directory.
 2. Follow installation steps for new release.

-As of v2 you can also use git by cloning the repository and checkout the release tag.

 ## Contribute

 I appreciate any help and like Pull Requests.
-The `stable-v2` branch is the current stable branch for v2.
-The next version, Redmine Dashboard 3, a complete rewrite had been under development on the `master` branch.
+The `main` branch is the current stable branch for v2.
+The next version, Redmine Dashboard 3, a complete rewrite had been under development on the `develop` branch.
 Due to limited available time the project is in maintenance only mode but open to new contributors.

 I gladly accept new translations or language additions for any version of Redmine Dashboard.
 I would prefer new translations via [Transifex](https://www.transifex.com/projects/p/redmine-dashboard/) but you can also send a Pull Request.
 Feel free to request new languages or to join the team directly on Transifex.